 - Victoria- Mildura (Mildura International Backpackers)

 Regional work definitely has its ups and downs.
 But, if you do your research beforehand, get an awesome group and a stroke of luck then time will fly by and you would have saved up a bit of dollar and got your second-year visa in no time.
-If there’s any advice I would give, I would say to get it over and done with sooner rather than later.
+If there’s any advice I would give, I would say start your farm work early, get it over and done with sooner rather than later.
 This can be a long process and things don’t always go to plan as expected.

 Getting paid hourly is known to be much better than getting paid a piece rate so if you have the option making sure you know in advance how you would be getting paid.
 Be sure to download some good playlists and podcasts as you’ll definitely need it to pass the time!
 Overall the good outweighs the bad and it was a memorable experience I will never forget.